Category Theory of Symbolic Dynamics: Categorical Constructions

 Finally, let $X = \B^{-1}((10^*20^*)^*)$ and $Y = \{0,1\}^\Z$, which are transitive (even mixing) sofic shifts, and define $f, g : X \to Y$ as follows: $f$ is the symbol map $0, 1 \mapsto 0$ and $2 \mapsto 1$, while $g$ is again the all-$0$ map.
 Now we have $E = \B^{-1}(0^*10^*)$, and the inclusion of $\{\INF 0 \INF\}$ is the equalizer of $f$ and $g$ in T3, as above, but it is not isomorphic to their equalizer in K3. \end{example}

 The following collection of results characterizes the equalizers of the transitive categories.
-They are referred to in Proposition~\ref{prop:RegularMonics} of Section~\ref{sec:Morphisms}.
+They are referred to in Proposition~\ref{prop:RegMonics} of Section~\ref{sec:Morphisms}.

-\begin{proposition} Let $f, g : X \to Y$ be parallel morphisms, and denote $E = \{ x \in X \;|\; f(x) = g(x) \}$. \begin{itemize} \item In (M/P)2, $f$ and $g$ have an equalizer iff $E$ has at most one mixing constituent $E'$, and then it is the inclusion of $E'$ into $X$, or the empty map $\epsilon : \emptyset \to X$. \item In (M/P)3, $f$ and $g$ have an equalizer iff $E$ has at most one maximal mixing sofic subshift $E'$, and then it is the inclusion of $E'$ into $X$, or the empty map $\epsilon : \emptyset \to X$. \item In T2, $f$ and $g$ have an equalizer iff $E$ is transitive, and then it is the inclusion of $E$ into $X$. \item In T3, $f$ and $g$ have an equalizer iff $E$ has a single constituent $E'$, and then it is the inclusion of $E'$ into $X$. \end{itemize} \end{proposition}
+\begin{proposition} Let $f, g : X \to Y$ be parallel morphisms, and denote $E = \{ x \in X \;|\; f(x) = g(x) \}$. \begin{itemize} \item In (M/P)2, $f$ and $g$ have an equalizer if and only if $E$ has at most one mixing component $E'$, and then it is the inclusion of $E'$ into $X$, or the empty map $\epsilon : \emptyset \to X$. \item In (M/P)3, $f$ and $g$ have an equalizer if and only if $E$ has at most one maximal mixing sofic subshift $E'$, and then it is the inclusion of $E'$ into $X$, or the empty map $\epsilon : \emptyset \to X$. \item In T2, $f$ and $g$ have an equalizer if and only if $E$ is transitive, and then it is the inclusion of $E$ into $X$. \item In T3, $f$ and $g$ have an equalizer if and only if $E$ has a single transitive component $E'$, and then it is the inclusion of $E'$ into $X$. \end{itemize} \end{proposition}

-Note that maximal mixing subshifts and mixing constituents of sofic shifts are different notions in general.
+Recall that maximal mixing subshifts and mixing components of sofic shifts are different notions in general.

 \begin{proof} We prove the claim in the case of M2.
-The others are simply variations of the same idea, except in the case of T2 we also need the fact that an SFT with only one constituent is transitive.
+The others are simply variations of the same idea, except in the case of T2 we also need the fact that an SFT with only one transitive component is transitive.

 Suppose first that such an $E'$ exists, denote by $i : E' \to X$ the inclusion map, and let $h : Z \to X$ be any morphism with $f \circ h = g \circ h$.
 This implies $h(Z) \subset E$.
-Now, $h(Z)$ is a mixing sofic subshift of $E$, and is thus contained in one of its constituents, which must be mixing by Lemma~\ref{lem:MixingInComponent}, and hence equals $E'$.
+Now, $h(Z)$ is a mixing sofic subshift of $E$, and is thus contained in one of its transitive components, which must be mixing by Lemma~\ref{lem:MixingInComponent}, and hence equals $E'$.
 Then $h$ factors uniquely through $i$.
-Also, if no constituent of $E$ is mixing, then we must have $h = \epsilon$.
+Also, if no transitive component of $E$ is mixing, then we must have $h = \epsilon$.

-Conversely, suppose that $E$ has two mixing constituents, and let $h : Z \to X$ be a morphism with $f \circ h = g \circ h$.
+Conversely, suppose that $E$ has two mixing components, and let $h : Z \to X$ be a morphism with $f \circ h = g \circ h$.
 We show that $h$ is not an equalizer of $f$ and $g$.
-Namely, $h(Z)$ is a mixing subshift of $E$, it is contained in some mixing constituent of $E$.
-Then the inclusion map of any other mixing constituent does not factor through $h$, and we are done. \end{proof}
+Namely, $h(Z)$ is a mixing subshift of $E$, it is contained in some mixing component of $E$.
+Then the inclusion map of any other mixing component does not factor through $h$, and we are done. \end{proof}